grpc/proposal/A71-xds-fallback.md

 of resources from the primary and fallback servers at the same time, even though that combination of resources was never validated to work together.
-In theory, this can cause correctness issues where we might send traffic to the wrong location or in the wrong way, or it can cause RPCs to fail.
+In theory, this can cause correctness issues where we might send traffic to the wrong location or the wrong way, or it can cause RPCs to fail.
 Note that this can happen only when the primary and fallback server use the same resource names.